DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/Readme.md

 # Correlation Filters for Pattern Recognition

-In this Repo you will find documentation of the process of exploring correlation filters and Fourier transforms to identify a human face using advanced correlation techniques.
+In this Repo you will find MATLAB codes used to explore non-segmentation techniques for facial recognition using correlation techniques with linear filters.
 It is a project developed for the course on Optics and Acoustics from the National University of Colombia.
 It is carried out by:

 * Diego Alejandro Herrera Rojas
 * Luis Carlos Duran Neme